aleishio/qubic-cli-frontend/README.md

 # Qubic CLI Electron Interface

 This Electron app is a front-end version for the [Qubic CLI](https://github.com/qubic/qubic-cli) tool via Docker.
 It lets users configure settings, run commands, and view logs—all in a user-friendly interface.
-Compiling the Qubic CLI directly on macOS or Windows is quite hard and only works well with Linux.
-The reason we use Docker is to be able to run it on any computer no matter the OS.
 The Docker image is a compiled version for Linux.

 ## Prerequisites